hashicorp/terraform-website/content/source/docs/enterprise/saml/attributes.html.md

 ## MemberOf

-Team assignments are specified in the MemberOf attribute.
+Team membership is specified in the MemberOf attribute.
+(If desired, you can [configure a different name](./team-membership.html) for the team membership attribute.)

-Roles can be specified in separate AttributeValue items:
+Teams can be specified in separate AttributeValue items:

 ```xml
 <saml:AttributeStatement>